falconvn2006/hsg-competitive-programming/README.md

 # hsg-competitive-programming
 A collection of problems that I use for training for the HSG competition :)

+So the contest is over.
+Result is 3rd place :D <br>
+This will just be a sandbox now :D

 ## TODO
 ```
 //